 DC Two expects that the first stages of the solar farm and data center will go online from early 2019.

-It’s also expecting ‘friendly competition in the Australian power and data center market.
-The competition is between DC Two/Hadouken project and the IOT Group/Hunter Energy project (located in New South Wales) as to which project will become the first “behind the grid” powered data centre in Australia.
+It's also expecting ‘friendly competition in the Australian power and data center market.
+The competition is between DC Two/Hadouken project and the IOT Group/Hunter Energy project (located in New South Wales) as to which project will become the first “behind the grid” powered data center in Australia.

 DC Two says it is finalising funding and capital raising activities for the project while engaging with seed and cornerstone hosting customers.